 When deploying a ztC Edge system, you need to connect Ethernet cables.
-The following illustration shows the Ethernet cable connections for the network configuration.
+The following illustration shows the Ethernet cable connections for the network configuration of a system licensed for two nodes.
 (The keyboard and console can connect to either node0 or node1.
 The illustration shows the connection to node0.)
+On a system licensed for one node, follow the instructions (below) to connect Ethernet cables to P1 for network0 (ibiz0) and, optionally, to P2 for network1 (ibiz1).